 Children in Permaculture (CiP) Training courses

-The Children in Permaculture trainers are currently offering two types of course:
+The Children in Permaculture trainers are currently offering three types of course:

 Our trainers are also available to lead courses specifically adapted to your group and locale, please contact us (selecting Children: Lusi from the drop-down menu) for more info.